Hannah Karema Tumukunde

-Hannah Karema Tumukunde (born 1 January 1998) best known as Hannah Karema is an Ugandan model and beauty peageant title holder who was crowned the Miss Uganda season 2023–2024.

-She represented Uganda at the Miss World competition which took place in India from February 18 to March 9, 2023.
-She emerged as the first runner up Miss World Africa at the 71st Miss World event that was close to Quiin Abenakyo and was also ranked among the top 10 queens with the best "beauty with purpose project".
+Hannah Karema Tumukunde (born 1 January 2003) is a Ugandan philanthropist, model, and beauty pageant titleholder who was crowned Miss Uganda 2023.
+She represented Uganda at the Miss World 2023 pageant that took place in India from February 18 to March 9, 2024, where she finished as a Top 8 finalist, and the runner-up and Beauty with a Purpose Winner of the African continent.

-Background and education
+Early life and education

-Hannah Karema Tumukunde was born on 1 January 2003 in Nakaseke District, in Uganda.
-She went to Seroma Christian High School and Hana International School before joining Makerere University.
+Hannah Karema Tumukunde was born on 1 January 2003 at the Nakaseke District in the Central Region of Uganda.
+She went on to study at the Seroma Christian High School and the Hana International School before entering the Makerere University.
 She currently lives in Kisasi, Kampala and is a StarTimes brand ambassador in Uganda.